smartscripts-nl/dynamic-xray/README.md

 6. In that target folder create a folder patches if it doesn't exist yet and copy koreader/patches/2-xray-patches.lua to that target patches folder.
 7. Copy koreader/settings/settings_manager.lua to the settings folder of the koreader settings folder of your current installation (this folder should already have a settings subfolder, with many files in it).
 8. If you want to translate messages in the Dynamic Xray system, you can do that in frontend/extensions/translations/xray-translations.po.
 In that file add your translations after "msgstr" entries, but take care that you adhere to the instructions at the start of that file.
+9. You could also choose to disable this translations (and therefor see all DX button labels etc. in English) by adding one character to the msgid blocks in the transations file.
+E.g. change msgid "Short names" to msgid "aShort names".

+## Usage tips

+* The patch file adds a button "+ Xray" to the popup dialog for text selecions.
+With this button you can add new Xray items from the text selection.
+* If in the dialog, under the first tab "xray-item" you don't see buttons, that is because the textarea for the description of the Xray item is too high.
+You can rectify this by tapping on the "metadata" tab and then tap again on "xray-item".
+You now should see the buttons.
+If not, you could try closing the dialog and then re-opening it.
+This should be a one time problem, DX remembers the correct height for the textarea under the first tab which allows the buttons below to be visible.

 ## Tip for navigating the code